fwqefwqef/ChronoArkMods-windy/README.md

 # [First Rare Full]

-The first rare skillbook shows all rare skills of your investigators.
+Makes the first rare skillbook show all rare skills of your investigators.

 # [Minimum Skill Num]